kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(a\) An applicant for a change to a type certificate must show that the change and areas affected by the change comply with the airworthiness requirements applicable to the category of the product in effect on the date of the application for the change and with parts 34 and 36 of this chapter.
 Exceptions are detailed in paragraphs (b) and (c) of this section.

 \(b\) Except as provided in paragraph (g) of this section, if paragraphs (b)(1), (2), or (3) of this section apply, an applicant may show that the change and areas affected by the change comply with an earlier amendment of a regulation required by paragraph (a) of this section, and of any other regulation the FAA finds is directly related.
-However, the earlier amended regulation may not precede either the corresponding regulation included by reference in the type certificate, or any regulation in §§25.2, 27.2, or 29.2 of this chapter that is related to the change.
+However, the earlier amended regulation may not precede either the corresponding regulation included by reference in the type certificate, or any regulation in §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.2   Special retroactive requirements.|§25.2]], 27.2, or 29.2 of this chapter that is related to the change.
 The applicant may show compliance with an earlier amendment of a regulation for any of the following:

 \(1\) A change that the FAA finds not to be significant.
 In determining whether a specific change is significant, the FAA considers the change in context with all previous relevant design changes and all related revisions to the applicable regulations incorporated in the type certificate for the product.
 Changes that meet one of the following criteria are automatically considered significant: